paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 # Provisioner

 Relay chain block authorship authority is governed by BABE and is beyond the scope of the Overseer and the rest of the subsystems.
 That said, ultimately the block author needs to select a set of backable parachain candidates and other consensus data, and assemble a block from them.
 This subsystem is responsible for providing the necessary data to all potential block authors.

-A major feature of the provisioner: this subsystem is responsible for ensuring that parachain block candidates are sufficiently available before sending them to potential block authors.
+Due to the potentially forkful nature of the chain the provisioner must maintain separate states and perform its duties per active leaf.

 ## Provisionable Data